LingDong-/interesting-polygon-archive/README.md

 Polygons in this archive have following properties:

 - With or without holes
-- Non-degenerate (no self-intersection, )
+- Non-degenerate (no self-intersection/overlaps, no zero-area parts)
 - Concave
 - Relatively small amount of vertices
 - Hand-traced from various papers on computational geometry algorithms, as well as from other sources (see below).